A Rose for Emily: Plot summary

-The story opens with a brief first-person account of the funeral of Emily Grierson, an elderly Southern woman whose funeral is the obligation of the town.
+The story opens with a brief fourth-person account of the funeral of Emily Grierson, an elderly Southern woman whose funeral is the obligation of the town.
 It then proceeds in a non-linear fashion to the narrator's recollections of Emily's archaic, and increasingly strange, behavior throughout the years.
 Emily is a member of a family of the antebellum Southern aristocracy.
 After the Civil War, the family falls into hard times.
-She and her father were the last two survivors of that branch of the family.
-Emily's father refused to allow her to marry.
-Her father dies when Emily is about the age of 30, which takes her by surprise.
-For several days, she refuses to give up his corpse, insisting he is not dead.
+She and her father are the last two survivors of that branch of the family and he forbids her to marry.
+He dies when she is on the cusp of her 30th birthday, which takes her by surprise.
+For several days, she refuses to give up his corpse, insisting that he is not dead.
 The townspeople write it off as her grieving process.
-They pity Emily for losing her father but also for his not having allowed her to marry.
+They pity Emily for losing her father but also because he didn't let her marry.
 Emily depended heavily on her father, believing he would never leave her; he was all she had.

-After her father's death, the only person seen moving about Emily's home is Tobe, a black man serving as Emily's butler.
+After her father's death, the only person seen moving about Emily's home is Tobe, a Black man serving as Emily's butler.
 He is frequently seen entering and exiting the house for groceries.
-Although the reclusive Emily did not have a strong relationship with the town she did give art lessons to young children until she was 40.
-She did so as she was running out of money.
-With the acceptance of her father's death Emily somewhat revives, even changing the style of her hair, and becomes friendly with Homer Barron, a laborer from the North who comes to town shortly after Mr. Grierson's death.
-The connection surprises some of the community while others are glad she is taking an interest.
-However, it is stated that Homer "liked men, and it was known that he drank with younger men at the Elk's Club — that he was not a marrying man", which draws attention to Homer's sexuality but an exact conclusion cannot be drawn.
-Emily buys arsenic from the town's druggist but refuses to give a reason so he assumes it is to kill rats.
+Although the reclusive Emily does not have a strong relationship with the town, she opens her home to give art lessons to local children, as an income source.
+She teaches until she is 40.
+With the acceptance of her father's death, Emily somewhat revives, even changing the style of her hair, and becomes friendly with Homer Barron, a laborer from the North who comes to town shortly after Mr. Grierson's death.
+The connection surprises some of the community, while others are glad she is taking an interest.
+However, it is stated that Homer "liked men, and it was known that he drank with younger men at the Elks' Club — that he was not a marrying man", which draws attention to Homer's sexuality but it is unclear whether he is homosexual or simply has more interest in drinking and carousing than in marrying Emily.
+Emily buys arsenic from the town's druggist.
+When the druggist says the law requires him to ask customers why they want poisons Emily refuses to disclose her reason, so he chalks it up to a rat infestation in her home.
 Some townspeople are convinced that she will use it to poison herself.
 Emily's distant cousins are called into town by the minister's wife to supervise Miss Emily and Homer Barron.
 Emily is seen in town buying wedding presents for Homer, including a monogrammed toilet set.
-Homer leaves town for some time reputedly to give Emily a chance to get rid of her cousins, and returns three days later after the cousins have left.
-After he is observed entering Miss Emily's home one evening, Homer is never seen again, leading the townsfolk to believe he ran off.
+Homer leaves town for some time, reputedly to give Emily a chance to get rid of her cousins, and returns three days later, after the cousins have left.
+After he is observed entering Miss Emily's home one evening, Homer is never seen again, leading the townsfolk to believe that he ran off.